RamanujanMachine/Blind-Delta-Algorithm/docs/DEVELOPER.md

 ### 1.1.
 Overview

 Deploying new app versions to the BOINC platform is an involved process, which has been largely automated for existing apps, but still requiring a number of manual steps for new apps.
-It is important to not the following distinction.
+It is important to note the following distinction.
 An "app" is a new algorithm with its own executable.
 An "app version" is an executable binary version of the code delivered to end users via the BOINC client.
 If you make a change to an algorithm to add behavior or to fix a bug, this will result in a new "app version".
 Creating "apps" ([outlined below](#121-creating-a-new-app)) has not been automated because it can be accomplished through the BOINC server admin web interface.
 Creating "app versions" has been automated and is the focus of this document and the newly defined GitHub Actions workflows.

 ### 1.2.
 Manual Steps